angelovangel/faster/README.md

 ## Usage and tweaking the output

-The program takes one fastq/fastq.gz file as an argument and, when used with the `-s` flag, outputs a tab-separated table with statistics to stdout.
+The program takes one fastq/fastq.gz file as an argument and, when used with the `--table` flag, outputs a tab-separated table with statistics to stdout.
 There are options to obtain the length, GC-content, and 'mean' phred scores per read, or to filter reads by length, see `-help` for details.

 ```bash
 # for help